Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 https://github.com/karlacabanas01/widget-clima-css

-References and tools for continuing to learn:
+References and tools to continue learning:

 Ready to style your web projects with CSS?